clovergaze/cd-collection-manager-jee/README.md

 ## How to build
 [Maven](https://maven.apache.org/) is used to build the program from source code.
-Just execute the following Maven goal to build and package the application:
+Just execute the following Maven goals to build and package the application:

 ~~~bash
 mvn clean package